What is RACI or RASCI Matrix/Chart/Diagram? Download free templates

 Following are the advantages of RACI charts.

-Activities and tasks in a six sigma process are well defined thru brainstorming.
+Well define activities and tasks in a six sigma process thru brainstorming.

 By clarifying roles and responsibilities at the very initial stage of the process design, RACI helps setting up the proper expectations among team members and hence reduces future misunderstandings.